 Natalia is a Projects and Policy Officer at Yfoundations and works with the youth homelessness sector to bring about positive change to the lives of vulnerable young people.

 When she’s not at work, Natalia enjoys rowing, chasing waterfalls and brunch in the sun!

-Jessie is Yfoundations Policy and Projects Officer and has a particular passion for incorporating the youth voice and perspective into our work.
+Jessie is Yfoundations Policy and Projects Officer and has a particular passion for incorporating young people’s voice and perspective into our work.
 Jessie began working at Yfoundations in 2012 whilst completing a Masters of Social Health and Counselling through Macquarie University.
 After 3 years at Yfoundations, and having graduated from university, she left to travel the world.
 Jessie returned to Sydney and gained frontline experience as a Case Worker, working with children and young people at risk of and experiencing homelessness.
 This frontline work allowed Jessie to fully comprehend the complexity of homelessness and how it impacts all aspects of a young persons life.
-In 2017 Jessie returned to Yfoundations and brought new knowledge and insights into her new role.
+Since then, Jessie has returned to Yfoundations and brought new knowledge and insights into her new role.

-In her spare time Jessie enjoys spending time with friends and family, travelling, and enthusiastic singalongs to power ballads.
+In her spare time Jessie enjoys ocean swims, travelling, and enthusiastic singalongs to power ballads.

 Gemma joined the Yfoundations team in 2018, bringing her experience in homelessness research.